 There is a lot to cover.
 Right now this massive remote work influx is feeling their way around.
 Setting up quick processes to get things going and stabilize as quickly as possible.
 Maybe setting up a daily zoom meeting to kickstart each day and know what is happening, increased e-mail and chat communication, and picking up the phone a lot more than before.

 The water cooler moments are on pause right now.
 Instead they are spent with your family who are also home from school and their own jobs.
 That increased family time is something to EMBRACE while you are working from home.
-Even if it means having lunch with your spouse and kids every day.
-Soak those moments in during this difficult time for everyone and turn those simple moments into amazing memories.
+Have lunch with your spouse and kids every day.
+Soak those moments in during this difficult time and turn those simple moments into amazing memories.

 Remote Work First Steps

 Getting off to a fast start is #1.
 Letting technology hurdles cripple your business or job is not going to help anyone.
 Setup your home office on day one, and get working on day two.
 No exception.
 Once you think working virtual equals a vacation you are toast.

 Get your main stack of apps ready.
 Communication, Intelligence, Analytics, Creation, and Delivery are all things to consider when working remotely.
 Make sure the entire team is on the same page and agree to using the same standardization of programs.
 This alone will save you a ton of headaches.